Finding Common Ground

 Along with the loss of a thriving timber industry, land management policies have led to unnaturally high tree densities, which combined with climate change, have caused the Malheur National forest to be prone to fire, drought, disease, and insect infestations.

-Convened in 2008, the Harney County Forest Restoration Collaborative (HCFRC) is finding common ground solutions to improve the declining state of sustainability on the Southern Malheur National Forest that includes:
+Convened in 2008, the Harney County Forest Restoration Collaborative (HCFRC) is finding common ground solutions to improve the health and sustainability of the Southern Malheur National Forest that includes: